undersight/undersight.co/src/pages/projects/matcher/index.md

 Sometimes, I have a slight tendency to over-complicate things.
 It's a flaw very few designers will admit to having, even though a good chunk of us share it.
 Occasionally, I will bump into a nagging issue, for which I know there are a million different solutions, and I will choose what is arguably the hardest, most time-consuming one.
 That's how Matcher came to be.

 Matcher is a small Web app that seeks to solve a very specific problem: scheduling amateur sports matches.
-I used to play football with a few friends on a weekly basis, and after a short while the logistics of it got a bit out of hand.
+I used to play football with a few friends on a weekly basis and, after a short while, the logistics of it got a bit out of hand.
 One of us would have to take the better part of a day off every time, to try and get everyone to RSVP, find a date and time that fit everyone's schedule and split the group into well-rounded teams.
 So I took the chance to scratch my own itch and designed a small Web app that fixed all of it for us.
 Only, I over-did it a bit.

 </article>